umarKhan1/NoteWebApp/README.md

 ## Overview

-This application was developed as part of the **technical challenge for COCUS**.
+This application was developed as part of the **technical challenge **.
 It is a Flutter Web Notes Application that allows users to **create, view, update, and delete notes**, with **local data persistence** and a **modern UI**.
 I used **Clean Architecture**, **BLoC/Cubit** for state management, and **SharedPreferences** for local storage.